kubernetes/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

 ## Normal User

-There are a few steps are required in order to get normal user to be able to authenticate and invoke API.
-First, this user must have certificate issued by the Kubernetes Cluster, and then present that Certificate into the API call as the Certificate Header, or through the kubectl.
+A few steps are required in order to get normal user to be able to authenticate and invoke an API.
+First, this user must have certificate issued by the Kubernetes Cluster, and then present that Certificate to the API call as the Certificate Header or through the kubectl.

 ### Create Private Key